topolvm/topolvm/docs/proposals/lvcreate-option-on-storageclass.md

 ## Proposal

 Introduce a new StorageClass parameter `topolvm.io/lvcreate-option-class` to specify LV create options.
-The parameter refers to an option class that specifies lv options on lvmd.conf rather than real options.
+This parameter refers to an option class that specifies lv options on lvmd.conf rather than specifying options directly.
 This indirection provides flexibility to change options on each node.

 We considered [the similar proposal](lvcreate-options.md) before, but it was not chosen because it is harder to be implemented.